vitelabs/vite-wiki/docs/tutorial/rule/quota.md

 * $address$: User account address
 * $prevHash$: Hash of previous account block

+## Staking via Delegation

+A general process of delegated staking is that Account A delegates Account B to stake a certain amount of VITE to Account C.
+In this scenario, the staker is A, the quota recipient is C, and B is the delegate.
+Similarly, when delegated staking is retrieved, Account B is authorized by Account A to retrieve the Vite tokens that was previously staked to Account C.

 ## FAQ

 * Can I stake for multiple quota recipient addresses?